zaius/docs/content/learn/pipelines/using-env-vars.md

 * values are not shown in the settings tab and can only be set, not read afterwards

-This behaviour is optional for variables of type text, SSH key pairs however are automatically marked as protected.
+This behavior is optional for variables of type text, SSH key pairs however are automatically marked as protected.